Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

  #
  # Usage example:
  # . /home/orge/software/OSDL-environment.sh
  # This script can be also appended to a shell configuration file.
  # Ex: 'cat /home/orge/Software/OSDL-environment.sh >> ~/.bashrc'.
  echo "--- Orge Settings File sourced ---"

  # Erlang section.
- Erlang_PREFIX=/home/orge/Software/Erlang-R13B03
+ Erlang_PREFIX=/home/orge/Software/Erlang-R13B04
  export Erlang_PREFIX
  PATH=$Erlang_PREFIX/bin:${PATH}
  LD_LIBRARY_PATH=$Erlang_PREFIX/lib:${LD_LIBRARY_PATH}

-This is not done automatically so that the environmnent of the ``orge`` user is not silently modified.
+This is not done automatically, so that the environmnent of the ``orge`` user is not silently modified.